HardisonCo/.github/international/mauritius/mu-health/index.md

-# mu_Health - Mauritius Health Agency
+# mu-health - Mauritius Health Agency

 ## Ministry of Health and Quality of Life